Fast Food Industry Trends, Stats, and Analysis

 What type of industry is fast food?

 Fast food falls into the quick service restaurant (QSR) or limited service restaurant industry (LSR) industry.
-Fast food restaurants and fast casual restaurants are both part of the QSR or LSR segment.
+Fast food chain restaurants and fast casual restaurants are both part of the QSR or LSR segment.
 This piece of the industry accounts for over 50% of all restaurant sales.
 Full service restaurants (FSR) make up the other half of the restaurant industry.

 Which fast food brand has the highest brand value?